 The correct value of Cyanuric may also differ with geographic locations, depending on temperature and how much sunlight is available during the day.

-This explains precisely why a saltwater pool in Canada will need between 40 and 60 ppm of Cyanuric acid and a saltwater pool in USA may need up to 80 ppm of Cyanuric acid.
+This explains precisely why a saltwater pool in Canada will need between 40 and 60 ppm of Cyanuric acid and a saltwater pool in the USA may need up to 80 ppm of Cyanuric acid during the summer.

-Very high Cyanuric acid will reduce the levels of free chlorine; you can use this Cya/Chlorine chart to determine the correct level of Cyanuric acid to add to what amount of available free chlorine.
+Very high Cyanuric acid will reduce the levels of free chlorine; you can use this Cya/Chlorine chart to determine the correct level of Cyanuric acid to add to water with a given level of free chlorine.

 6. Total Dissolved Solids (TDS)